What will happen at the consultation?

 For full arch lower over-dentures as little as two, but sometimes, depending on the outcome of our examinations, more would be required.

-For a full arch of upper dentures, there are usually four implants inserted, but again, this number will be subject to the outcome of our clinical interrogation.
+For a full arch of upper dentures, there are usually four implants inserted, but again, this number will be subject to the outcome of our clinical assessment.

 What are implants like?